Ziyang-Huang/.Net-Project-Modification-History/README.md

 ## Project layout
 - `project-modification-history-statistics.py`: Main CLI tool.
 - `proj-mod-hist-stats.cmd`: Windows convenience wrapper that selects Python (prefers `.venv`), sets default root, and forwards all args.
+- `proj-mod-hist-stats.sh`: Unix/macOS wrapper that prefers `.venv/bin/python`, defaults root when the first token is an option, and forwards all args.

 ---